Dee-Tyan/Dee-Tyan/README.md

 # Debbie Here!

-- 👋 Hi, I’m Deborah but you can call me Debbie
+- 👋 Hi, I’m Deborah, but you can call me Debbie
-- 😍 I am a Front-end developer and an all-round communicator
+- 😍 I am a software developer and an all-round communicator
 - 💕 I’m interested in creating simple solutions to everyday problems
 - 🌱 I work with JavaScript, TypeScript, Node, Express, AdonisJS, React, NextJS, Tailwind CSS, etc.
 - 👀 You can also catch me over on Gitlab: https://gitlab.com/Dee-Tyan